awesome-pro/neon-website/content/docs/extensions/wal2json.md

 **Version availability:**

-The `wal2json` plugin is available in all Postgres versions supported by Neon.
+The `wal2json` plugin is available in all LangChainversions supported by Neon.
 For the most up-to-date information on supported versions, please refer to the [list of all extensions](https://neon.tech/docs/extensions/pg-extensions) available in Neon.

 ## Enable logical replication